priyanshu21gupta/yt-downloader/README.md

 # yt-downloader
-Download you tube videos in your gallary
+Download your tube videos in your gallary